SpaceTeam/rodos/README-cmake.md

 $ make -j rodos
 ```

-This commands builds the RODOS library, which is then placed at `build/librodos.a`
+This command builds the RODOS library, which is then placed at `build/librodos.a`

 Compile RODOS' Support Lib
 --------------------------
-The support-libs are included automatically when compiling rodos with CMake.
+The support-libs are included automatically when compiling RODOS with CMake.

 Compile Tutorials
 -----------------